- Team USA

 - Must have competed in a U.S. Figure Skating qualifying competition at the novice, junior or senior level during the past two competitive seasons

-The 2012 team was honored in January at the 2012 Prudential U.S. Figure Skating Championships in San Jose, Calif.
+The 2015 team was honored in January at the 2015 Prudential U.S. Figure Skating Championships in Greensboro, North Carolina.